Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Tips for scoring a tech job

-Despite the shortage of tech talent in the U.S., high-paying tech jobs remain competitive.
-Employers seek top-tier candidates with a balance of technical expertise and soft skills.
-Here are expert-backed strategies to stand out in the hiring process.
+Despite the ongoing shortage of tech talent in the U.S., high-paying roles remain competitive.
+Employers want candidates who combine technical depth with strong communication and collaboration skills.
+Here are expert-backed ways to stand out in the hiring process.

 Master essential soft skills.

-• Develop strong communication skills.
-Technical ability will take you only so far — communication is key to a lasting career.
+• Develop strong communication skills: Technical ability will take you only so far.
+Soft skills like clear, concise communication can help accelerate your career.
 “Being able to communicate clearly and concisely is a huge career boost in any role,” Jacobson said.

-• Learn how to be a team player.
-Tech jobs may seem solitary, but career growth requires collaboration.
-“Demonstrating a sense of ownership, going above and beyond, and doing what’s best for the team are great attitudes that will impress any hiring manager,” Jacobson said.
+• Learn how to be a team player: Tech jobs may appear solitary, but long-term growth depends on workplace collaboration.
+“Demonstrating a sense of ownership, going above and beyond and doing what’s best for the team are great attitudes that will impress any hiring manager,” Jacobson said.

-• Stay adaptable and keep learning.
-The tech industry evolves rapidly.
-“Never get complacent,” Luddy said.
+• Stay adaptable and keep learning: The tech industry changes quickly.
+“Never get complacent,” Luddy advised.
 “Always keep an eye on what is emerging, evaluate it and use it so that you can make recommendations when needed.
 Stay ahead of the game.”

 Gain hands-on experience and build your skill set.

-• Explore different areas of tech to find your niche.
-Unless you have an advanced degree in a specialty area, you’ll likely start in front-end, back-end or full-stack development.
+• Explore different areas of tech to find your niche: Unless you specialize early, many professionals begin in front-end, back-end or full stack development.
 “Start coding and deploying on your own to see what technologies you enjoy,” Jacobson said.

-• Proactively identify your strengths.
-Luddy suggests formal assessments such as Myers-Briggs, StrengthsFinder and Criteria Corp to determine where you’ll thrive.
+• Identify your strengths: Luddy recommends assessments such as Myers-Briggs, StrengthsFinder and Criteria Corp to better understand where you might thrive.
 “These tools help you understand your cognitive abilities and which tech fields align with them,” Luddy said.

-• Gain real-world experience.
-Even if an opportunity doesn’t seem like the perfect fit, don’t dismiss it.
+• Gain real-world experience: Even if a role isn’t a perfect fit, hands-on experience can be invaluable.
 “Practical experience in the space is a major win,” Luddy said. “[Those] who have encountered [specific] problems, tackled them and learned from them bring an edge that candidates who have not seen those same scenarios would miss out on.”

-• Pursue continuing education.
-Luddy advised taking advantage of free and professional development resources from institutions such as MIT, Stanford and Carnegie Mellon.
+• Pursue continuing education: Luddy suggests taking advantage of professional development resources from institutions such as MIT, Stanford and Carnegie Mellon.
 “There are also a plethora of incubation programs where you become a fellow of a program, learn the fundamentals of the space and have potential for job outplacement,” Luddy said.

 Optimize your job search strategy.